 You can download it here – it’s a 2-hour read and one of our top-projects.

-We did a very successful JobSwap in 2009 during the Henry Hudson 400-celebrations; you can read the report (in Dutch) here.
+Our foundation organized a successful JobSwap in 2009 during the Henry Hudson 400-celebrations; you can read the report (in Dutch) here.

 This in an invitation to join, mail us at tetterman@gmail.com!

-Starting in 2024, visual artists will be commissioned to create artistic interpretations of New York’s founder in a variety of visual art forms: video, animation, projection, hologram, light sculpture, painting, documentaries or performance.
+Starting in 2024 visual artists will be commissioned to create artistic interpretations of New York’s founders in a variety of visual arts forms: video, animation, projection, hologram, light sculpture, painting or performance.
+The founder will be represented by an artist with ties to their country of Origin: the Netherlands, Belgium, France, England, Germany, Dominican Republic, Morocco, West coast of Africa, Poland, as well as an American Indian.

 This in an invitation to join Origins, mail us at tetterman@gmail.com!

-The Burough of Brooklyn’s Seal is designed in 17th century Dutch: ‘Een Draght Mackt Maght’, or ‘United we Stand’ and ‘E pluribus Unum’ in the ‘Great Seal of the United States’.
+The Borough of Brooklyn’s Seal is designed in 17th century Dutch: ‘Een Draght Mackt Maght’, or ‘United we Stand’ and ‘E pluribus Unum’ in the ‘Great Seal of the United States’.

 Today we face disunity internally on both sides of the Atlantic, and between Europe, the USA, China and other countries.
-In view of the many major global challenges this multidisciplinary art-project highlights unity and common good, offering a bridge between the international forest of bubbels.
-We ask dancers, designers, writers, painters, filmmakers and other artist to come up with ideas that inspire the world to come together.
+In view of the many global challenges this multidisciplinary art-project highlights unity and common good, offering a bridge between the international forest of bubbles.
+We ask dancers, designers, writers, painters, filmmakers and other artists from all over the world to come up with ideas that inspire the world to come together.

 This is an invitation to join United we Stand – mail us at tetterman@gmail.com